swcarpentry/DEPRECATED-bc/version-control/git/remote/Readme.md

 -   varying permissions for various groups of users
 -   commit triggered mailing lists
 -   other service hooks (twitter, etc.)

-**NOTE** Public repos have public licences **by default**.
-If you don't want to share (in the most liberal sense) your stuff with the world, pay github money for private repos, or host your own.

 ## github password